gregory-ledenev/java-class-extension/doc/introduction.md

 Java Class Extension library provides a valuable alternative for native class extensions with just a little more verbose code and little more complex implementation.

-Both approaches leverage the `ClassExtension` interface, which facilitates querying for an extension based on an object's extension interface.
+The library leverages the `ClassExtension` interface, which facilitates querying for an extension based on an object's extension interface.
 Once obtained, these extensions unlock additional functionality with remarkable ease.
 For example, obtaining a `Shippable` extension and using its `ship()` method to perform shipping a book would look like:
 ```java
 Book book = new Book("The Mythical Man-Month");
 Shippable shippable = StaticClassExtension.sharedExtension(book, Shippable.class);